CAt0mIcS/Ray/README.md

 There are many ways in which you can participate in the project, for example:
 * [Submit bugs and feature requests](https://github.com/CAt0mIcS/NodePlanningEditor/issues)
 * Review [source code changes](https://github.com/CAt0mIcS/NodePlanningEditor/pulls)
-* Review the [source code](https://github.com/CAt0mIcS/NodePlanningEditor) and look for any possible bugs or typos
+* Review the [source code](https://github.com/CAt0mIcS/NodePlanningEditor) and look for any possible bugs or typographical errors

 ## License
 Licensed under the [MIT](https://github.com/CAt0mIcS/NodePlanningEditor/blob/master/LICENSE.txt) license.